Help Chicago Come Back

 2Afterschool Alliance, America After 3PM, 2020

-Chicago’s Comeback is a month-long campaign created by the over 85 member organizations of Sport for Good Chicago (an initiative of Laureus USA) who are reaching more than 80,000 young people throughout the city, using sport as a tool for youth development and social change.
+Chicago’s Comeback was a month-long campaign created by the over 85 member organizations of Sport for Good Chicago (an initiative of Laureus USA) who are reaching more than 80,000 young people throughout the city, using sport as a tool for youth development and social change.

 Goals of Campaign